Skip to content

 sub-config.png

-When the publisher publishes a message as shown below, the message will be forwarded by the DataFlux Func main program to the message_handler(...) function for processing:
+When the publisher publishes a message as shown below, the message will be forwarded by the DataFlux Func main program to the aforementioned message_handler(...) function for processing:

 On the connector configuration page, the latest consumption information will appear under the corresponding topic: